Tracks (2013 film): Production

 There were five attempts in the early 1980s and 1990s to adapt the book as a film.
 In 1993, Julia Roberts was attached to star in a planned Caravan Pictures adaptation.
 The project eventually fell apart.

 In May 2012, it was reported that Mia Wasikowska would play Robyn Davidson in a John Curran-directed adaptation.
 In August, Adam Driver was cast as Rick Smolan.
-The screenplay was written by Marion Nelson.
+The screenplay was written by Marion Nelson, based on Davidson's book.

-Finance was sourced from Screen Australia, the South Australian Film Corporation, Adelaide Film Festival, Deluxe Australia, pre-sales, and Canada's Aver Media Finance.
+Finance was sourced from Screen Australia, the South Australian Film Corporation, Adelaide Film Festival, Deluxe Australia, and Screen NSW.

 With a US$12 million budget, the film began shooting on 8 October 2012.
 It was filmed in South Australia and the Northern Territory.
-Julie Ryan was a co-producer.
+The film was produced by Emile Sherman and Iain Canning, with Antonia Barnard and Julie Ryan co-producing.
+Alexandre de Franceschi edited the film, while the music was composed by Garth Stevenson.

 Tracks was released to DVD and Blu-ray on 25 June 2014.

 Reception

 Critical response

 Tracks received mainly positive reviews from critics.
 Review aggregator website Rotten Tomatoes gives the film a score of 82% based on 129 reviews with an average score of 7/10.
 The critical consensus states, "What Tracks lacks in excitement, it more than makes up with gorgeous cinematography and Mia Wasikowska's outstanding performance."
 The film also has a score of 78 out of 100 on Metacritic based on 34 critics, indicating "generally favorable reviews".

 Leonard Maltin gave Tracks 3.5 out of 4 stars, and has stated that it is the last movie (by wide release date) that will be included in the final edition of Leonard Maltin's Movie Guide.

 Word and Film rated Tracks as the best film adaptation of the year for 2014, and Sydney Arts Guide awarded Marion Nelson the Best Adapted Screenplay Award 2014.

 Mandy Walker won 2014 Best Cinematography awards for Tracks from the Australian Cinematographers Society and the Film Critics Circle of Australia.